rknarukulla/objectdetection_joke/README.md

 - It uses YOLO world model for objection and Mistral LLM for the joke generation.

 - `app.py` is the main application to run.
-- Please sure to download a quantized Mistral model and update it's path in the `constants.py` file.
+- Please download a quantized Mistral model and update its path in the `constants.py` file.

 ## Current issues